 Leah Sandals (she/they) is a writer and editor based in Toronto.
 Her poetry and short fiction have been published in Prism International, Room Magazine, Filling Station, Freefall, Dusie, Touch the Donkey, and Mom Egg Review.
 Her work has been supported by creative writing grants from the Toronto Arts Council and the Ontario Arts Council.
 She has read at the Bi+ Arts Festival, knife | fork | book and other venues.

-Resident Reviewer
+Resident Reviewers

 Marcie McCauley's work has appeared in Room, Other Voices, Mslexia, Tears in the Fence and Orbis, and has been anthologized by Sumac Press.
 She writes about writing at marciemccauley.com and about reading at buriedinprint.com.
 A descendant of Irish and English settlers, she lives in the city currently called Toronto, which was built on the homelands of Indigenous peoples - Haudenosaunee, Anishnaabeg, Huron-Wendat and Mississaugas of New Credit - land still inhabited by their descendants.